remotesynth/enterprise-auth-docs/oauth2.md

 In order to test the log in process, Azure Active Directory will need a user.
 To add a user, go to Active Directory, click "Users and Groups", then "All Users", and finally "New User".
 For testing purposes, you could add yourself.

 ### Enterprise Authentication Form Field Values for Azure

+Now that our Azure Active Directory is set up, let's look at the values within Azure that we need to complete the Enterprise Authentication form within NativeScript Sidekick.

 * **Name**: Any name you choose.
 * **Provider URI** and **Grant Endpoint**: To get these values from within Azure, go to Azure Active Directory, choose "App registrations" and then "Endpoints".